MarcoFratta/AuctiOn/packages/docs/docs/report/implementation.md

   management.
 - [Lobby Service API](../api-reference/lobby-api) - RESTful API for lobby management.
 - [User Service API](../api-reference/user-api) - API for users profile management.

+Since all the project packages uses [Zod](https://zod.dev/) for schema validation, the API specifications are generated from the Zod schemas defined in each service, using [zod-to-openapi](https://github.com/asteasolutions/zod-to-openapi).
+This ensures that the API documentation is always in sync with the actual code and provides a clear contract for each service's API.